veesker-community-edition Svelte Themes

 Pricing & commercial use

-If your organization wants to be among the first commercial customers when subscriptions launch, or you need early support arrangements, contact me directly: [email protected].
+If your organization wants to be among the first commercial customers when subscriptions launch, or you need early support arrangements, contact: [email protected].

 No telemetry.
 No license server.
 No kill-switch.
-When commercial plans launch, compliance will be honor-based + EULA — same model as Docker Desktop.
+Subscription compliance is honor-based + EULA — same model as Docker Desktop.

 License & disclaimer